Hospitals, Inpatients-Safer Opioid Use

-The Joint Commission has revised their pain assessment and management standards, effective January 1, 2018, for its accredited hospitals.
+The Joint Commission revised their pain assessment and management standards, effective January 1, 2018, for its accredited hospitals.
 Effective January 1, 2019 there are new standards for Ambulatory settings opens in a new tab.
 The revised standards focus effective pain management and opioid prescribing, to include identifying a program leader/team, involving patients in their treatment plans, identifying and monitoring high risk patients, facilitating clinician access to prescription drug monitoring programs, and conducting performance improvement activities on pain assessment and management.

 To be successful, hospital leadership in collaboration with the medical, nursing and pharmacy staff should establish safer pain management for patients as an organizational priority.

 Top 10 strategies for hospitals to prevent opioid-related adverse events

 - Designate a leader/team responsible for pain management and safe opioid prescribing across the continuum of care and ensure availability of pain management experts to help providers with opioid conversion and dosing.

 - Educate and promote use of multi-modal pain treatment, including non-opioid medications, nerve blocks, and alternative modalities, such as physical, relaxation or chiropractic therapy.

 - Educate staff at all levels and provide resources on safe opioid use, including pain assessment and management, the risks associated with opioids (adverse drug reactions such as respiratory depression), and potential risks of physical dependence and addiction.

 - Ensure that oxygen and reversal agents are available wherever opioids are administered.

 - Assess patients using standardized tools on admission for pain or risk of pain based on diagnosis, planned treatments or procedures, and risks for respiratory depression.